Providing better images at lower costs for more accurate diagnoses

-Now an assistant professor in the College of Engineering & Applied Science, Avdeev is channeling his industrial know-how into research looking at ways to manage heat so machinery can more effectively operate.
+Now an associate professor in the College of Engineering & Applied Science, Avdeev is channeling his industrial know-how into research looking at ways to manage heat so machinery can more effectively operate.
 He and his students are using computational mechanics – turning the real world into the virtual world of computer simulations – to find solutions.
 The research is funded by a Catalyst Grant funded in part by GE Healthcare.

 “This one-year grant shows students that industry has skin in the game – that they need to show results and improvements and report them to business leaders,” Avdeev says.
 For GE Healthcare, they have access to early-stage research that fosters commercialization of new technology.

 Avdeev’s team is developing algorithms to monitor and model what happens inside computed tomography scanners in real time as temperatures rise.
 Commonly known as CT scanners, this medical or industrial equipment uses computer-processed X-rays to produce diagnostic images.
 The cooling solutions rely on many thermal sensors sending real-time information to computers that provide complex thermal control.

 “There’s quite a bit of heat generated by a CT detector.
 If the detector gets too hot, it might have a negative effect on scan accuracy as well as reduce the system’s lifetime,” Avdeev explains.
 “Additionally, we can’t just put sensors everywhere.
 Our real-time computer simulations can predict how hot the system will get, as well as help determine the best sensor placement for the most effective thermal management.”